 There are many ways to begin Zen practice, and we offer a number of options for you to explore, at your own pace and in your own time.

 In Buddhism we speak of three “treasures,” which are traditionally called Buddha, Dharma and Sangha.
-These Sanskrit words are simply labels, a way of understanding different aspects of the path through particular frames or lenses.
+Here in this article, these Sanskrit words are used as a way for us to understand different aspects of the Zen Buddhist path.

 The first step is to receive meditation instructions and help with posture from a teacher or practice leader.
 You can ask for basic instructions from practice leaders before any weekly practice period, or by requesting private instructions from one of our teachers.
 It is also possible to learn to do zazen through reading.
-That said we encourage personal instruction.
+Although we encourage personal instruction to correct misunderstandings and to answer specific questions you may have.

 Attending weekly practice periods

-Once you have learned how to practice zazen, you may attend daily or weekly practice periods.
-Sitting with a group can be very nourishing to your personal Zen practice.
-You may come for all or part of a practice period.
-We encourage you to commit to regular attendance, but you are welcome to come whenever you can.
+Once you have learned how to practice zazen, then you need to cultivate your practice.
+Sitting with a group can be very helpful.
+In fact few people sustain a regular practice without some connection to a group.
+So, we encourage you to commit to regular attendance That said you are welcome to come whenever you can, and to practice at whatever level of regularity you can.

 It is also important to begin to practice zazen at home on a regular basis, preferably daily.
 This will help you to become comfortable with your own body and mind, and will begin to establish the ground for the realization of your Buddha nature.
 At the beginning the length of time doesn’t matter as much as regularity: we recommend sitting for five or ten minutes two or three days a week, and working your way up to twenty-five minutes or more, every day.

-The time of day is not important, but it’s a good idea to find a regular time in your schedule for zazen.
+The time of day is not important, but it’s very helpful to find a regular time in your schedule for zazen.
 You may also want to create a special place in your home that is devoted to meditation.
 You may even want to set up a home altar, with a Buddha figure or picture, flowers or a plant, fresh fruit, a bowl of water, a candle and a pot for incense.

 Longer practice periods are called sesshin, a Japanese word that literally means “to touch the heart-mind.”
 Coming to a daylong practice period or to sesshin is a way to deepen your practice of zazen.
-The schedule for longer practice periods and for sesshin is posted here at our Blue Cliff website and on local practice group websites, and is also announced at weekly practice groups.
-You can attend any Blue Cliff Zen practice period or sesshin for any amount of time, although we strongly encourage you to come to an entire practice period or sesshin if your schedule allows it.
-When registration is limited we do give preference to those who can commit to the full schedule.
+The schedule for longer practice periods and for sesshin is posted elsewhere here at our website and at our Facebook page, and is also announced at weekly practice groups.
+You can attend any Empty Moon practice period or sesshin for any amount of time.
+Although we strongly encourage you to come to an entire practice period.
+When registration is limited we give preference to those who can commit to the full schedule.
 Once you have decided to attend sesshin, you must submit an application.

 At most of our practice periods, we have a period of chanting.
 Our liturgy is based upon the Standard Observances of the Soto Zen School with some modifications.
 When we chant, the texts are mostly in English, but even when we may not understand the words, we allow the teachings of our ancestors to enter our understanding through our mouth, ears and heart.
 Gradually, we find that the words attain a meaning that goes beyond intellectual understanding.